MatthewJMorris/noise-manuscript/README.md

 Contains a series of scripts used for generating noisy functions and synthetic landscapes.

 ### main.sh
 This file is used to run .py scripts for generating noisy functions and models.
-For example, to reproduce a small subset of the noisy functions within `inputs/initial_conditions/random`, uncomment and run the functions
+For example, to reproduce a small subset of the noisy functions within `inputs/initial_conditions/random`, uncomment the calls to functions `copy_config` and `run_random_noise`, and run `bash main.sh` from your terminal.
-`copy_config` and `run_random_noise`.